 In any event, if you plan on using a mortgage to finance a home, get preapproved for your home loan upfront.

-How to buy an REO
+How to buy a REO property

-Buying an REO requires a lot less adrenaline than going to auction.
+Buying a REO property requires a lot less adrenaline than going to auction.
 You normally have advance access to the home.
 You can commission a home inspection or have your contractor examine the property.
 And you get the opportunity to verify title and liens and do all the other due diligence you expect.
 It's not all that different from buying from a resident owner who's moved out.

 However, you still need to convince the owner (the bank) that you're an agile and credible buyer.
 So you need to have your funds or your financing in place.
 With REO, the bank that owns the property may be willing to finance it for the new buyer.